 Body armour is not always simple to buy, even for those who understand the various choices available.
 Many do not realise that there are several laws governing body armour worldwide, and there may be restrictions on its purchase or usage depending on your area.
-It is your responsibility not only to ensure that you make the right decision when choosing body armour, but that you adhering to any legal restrictions or regulations in your area.
-Below are examples of the legal status of body armour in a number of different areas:
+It is your responsibility not only to ensure that you make the right decision when choosing body armour, but that you adhere to any legal restrictions or regulations in your area.
+Below are examples of the legal status of body armour in several different areas:

 - In the UK there are currently no restrictions on purchasing and owning body armour.

 - In the European Union, ballistic protection that is considered ‘for main military usage’ is forbidden to civilians.

 - In Australia, it is illegal to possess body armour without authorisation in certain territories (South Australia, Victoria, Northern Territory, ACT, Queensland and New South Wales).

 - In certain Canadian provinces (Alberta, British Columbia, Manitoba and Nova Scotia) a license is required to possess body armour, though there are no such restrictions in the rest of the country.